jsmith2021Brandeis/ENGR1125-Scripts/README.md

 	+ XY plots
 	+ calibration plots
 	+ reading csv files, without requirement that file is all numbers
++ I also included an Excel spreadsheet that is used to calculate the resistor and capacitor values in a band pass filter
 + The functions all read csv files from sesnsor data generates in the [waveforms](https://reference.digilentinc.com/reference/software/waveforms/waveforms-3/start) software
 + [The class website](http://isim.olin.edu/index.shtml)
 +  Written by Jacob Smith